braintrustdata/autoevals/README.md

 ## Using other AI providers

 When you use Autoevals, it will look for an `OPENAI_BASE_URL` environment variable to use as the base for requests to an OpenAI-compatible API.
-If `OPENAI_BASE_URL` is not set, it will default to the [Braintrust Gateway](https://www.braintrust.dev/docs/deploy/gateway).
+If `OPENAI_BASE_URL` is not set, it will look for a `BRAINTRUST_AI_GATEWAY_URL` environment variable and then default to the [Braintrust AI Gateway](https://www.braintrust.dev/docs/deploy/gateway).

-When you use the Gateway, you'll also get:
+When you use the Braintrust AI Gateway, you'll also get:

 - Simplified access to many AI providers
 - Reduced costs with automatic request caching
 - Increased observability when you enable logging to Braintrust

-The Braintrust-hosted Gateway is free to use while it is in beta.
+The Braintrust-hosted AI Gateway is free to use while it is in beta.

-Set the `BRAINTRUST_API_KEY` environment variable to authenticate Gateway requests.
+Set the `BRAINTRUST_API_KEY` environment variable to authenticate AI Gateway requests.
 You can also route requests to supported AI providers and models or custom models you have configured in Braintrust.

 <div className="tabs">